wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-mock-server.md

 # Build and Deploy a Mock Server

 Choreo supports deploying [Prism-based](https://docs.stoplight.io/docs/prism/674b27b261c3c-prism-overview) mock servers using OpenAPI specifications.
-With the Choreo Prism Mock Service component, you can serve multiple mock servers from different OpenAPI specifications as separate endpoints.
+With the Choreo Prism mock service component, you can serve multiple mock servers, each based on a different OpenAPI specification, as separate endpoints.

-Mock servers are configured to serve static content by default based on the examples provided in the configured OpenAPI Specification (OAS).
+By default, these mock servers serve static content generated from the examples in the configured OpenAPI Specification (OAS).

 ## Prerequisites